 How exactly are absences calculated for ILR?
 I spend a lot of time travelling overseas for work and am concerned I’m close to the 180 day threshold.

-In January 2018, the rules on calculating the qualifying ILR absence period changed.
+The so-called ‘180 day rule’ on calculating the qualifying ILR absence period changed in 2018.

-The change in absence calculation is causing issues for Tier 2 (General) visa holders who travel extensively on business.
+The change in absence calculation is of most concern for Tier 2 (General) visa holders who travel extensively on business.

 If you intend to apply for ILR and are concerned about your time out of the UK, it’s advisable to take steps where possible to plan, manage and reduce time spent out of the country: avoiding non-essential trips, reducing leisure travel if business demands cannot be reduced, or postponing travel until after ILR has been secured.
 Keep contemporaneous records of your travel dates and destinations; you will need this information for your application and it has to be accurate.